Skip to main content

 1. How does the Adelante Summer Conference differ from the Latino Enrollment Institute (LEI)?

 The Latino Enrollment Institute (LEI) is geared towards schools seeking to recruit and serve Latino students, where each principal is placed in a small group with an LEI coach who supports the principal throughout the school year.
-Adelante is geared toward individuals looking to learn more about how to better serve Latino families in Catholic schools.
-The theme for the 2024 Adelante Summer Conference is Latino Family and Community Engagement.
-Join us June 24 - 26, 2024 as we explore engaging and practical ways to empower Latino families in Catholic schools.
+The focus of the Adelante Conference changes every year, and the theme for 2025 is Powerful Practices for Serving Multilingual Learners

 2. Who should attend Adelante?

-We encourage the participation of superintendents and diocesan leadership, principals, PK-12 grade classroom teachers, instructional coaches, dual language educators and advocates, resource teachers, and anyone else who is engaged in this mission to advance educational opportunities for Latino children.
-We also encourage school teams to attend!
-Additionally, session in Spanish will be available in the breakout sessions.
+We encourage the participation of superintendents and diocesan leadership, principals, PK-12 grade classroom teachers, instructional coaches, dual language educators and advocates, resource teachers, and anyone else who is engaged in this mission to advance educational opportunities for multilingual children.
+We also encourage school teams to attend.

 3. What is the timeline for registration?

-The registration period for the 2024 Adelante Summer Conference opens in mid-December and will close on May 1, 2024.
+Registration for the Adelante Conference and add-on ENL 20-Year Celebration close on May 15, 2025.
 Spots are limited, so register today!

 4. What is the cost to attend the Adelante Summer Conference?

-5. Can I use Title funds to pay the registration fee?
+6. Am I able to use Title funds to pay the registration fee?

-Please note, we strongly encourage schools to access Title II and Title III funds to defray the cost of attending the Adelante Summer Conference.
-On the registration form, you may request to pay via Title funds and we will provide an invoice, a Notre Dame W9 form, and an agenda that will satisfy the local education agencies (LEAs).
+We strongly encourage schools to access Title II and Title III funds to defray the cost of attending the Adelante Conference.
+On the registration form, you may request to pay via Title funds and we will provide an invoice, a Notre Dame W9 form, and an agenda.

-In order to be eligible for a refund, cancellations for the Adelante Conference must be submitted to Jocelyn Smith via email 30 days prior to the event.
+In order to be eligible for a refund, cancellations for the Adelante Conference must be submitted to Katy Lichon (kwalter5@nd.edu) via email 30 days prior to the event.

 The closest airport is South Bend International Airport (SBN), which is about a 12-minute cab ride to the University of Notre Dame.
 It is often more expensive than other major hubs, but this largely depends on where you are traveling from.
 Midway International Airport and O'Hare International Airport are both in Chicago, and the commute, on average, is about two hours.
 Both airports are considerably less expensive to fly into.
 Midway is a bit closer to campus than O'Hare, and is also the smaller of the two airports.
 Please note that South Bend is on Eastern Standard Time and Chicago is on Central Standard Time.